Steve Harvey’s Co-Host’s Assistant Has Been Found Dead In His Hotel Room In Atlanta

-Tragedy has struck Steve Harvey: Bryan Cooke, who was the assistant to Harvey’s co-host Kier Junior Spates, has been found dead in his hotel room in Atlanta.
+Tragedy has struck Steve Harvey.
+Bryan Cooke, who was the assistant to Harvey’s co-host Kier Junior Spates, has been found dead in his hotel room in Atlanta.

 According to The Daily Mail, the 39-year-old had spent a “night on the town” with his boss before retiring to the W Hotel in downtown Atlanta.